meg-gutshall/flatiron-curriculum-notes/sinatra/active-record/active-record-setup-in-sinatra.md

-# Lesson: ActiveRecord Setup in Sinatra
+# Lesson: Active Record Setup in Sinatra

 ## Notes

 ### Adding Gems

-- First, we'll add three gems to allow us to use ActiveRecord:
+- First, we'll add three gems to allow us to use Active Record:
   - `activerecord` (version `4.2.5`) gives us access to database mapping and association methods
   - `sinatra-activerecord` gives us access to Rake tasks
   - `rake`, short for "ruby make", is a package that lets us quickly create files and folders, and automate tasks such as database creation
 - We'll add two gems to our development group:
   - `sqlite3` is our database adapter gem which allows our Ruby application to communicate with a SQL database
-  - `tux` will give us an interactive console that pre-loads our database and ActiveRecord relationships for us
+  - `tux` will give us an interactive console that pre-loads our database and Active Record relationships for us

 ### Setting Up A Database Connection